xivdev/Xande/README.md

 When contributing Havok code, please make sure to check for null pointers and failed `hkResult`s.

-Havok is not thread-safe, and most things in Xande access Havok data, so you should use Xande on the Framework thread (see `Framework.RunOnFrameworkThread` and `Framework.RunOnTick`).
+Havok functions are not thread-safe, so you should use `HavokConverter` on the Framework thread (see `Framework.RunOnFrameworkThread` and `Framework.RunOnTick`).
+Model exports are thread-safe.